SEO Keywords – which keywords should you target and why?

 Keyword research is the bread and butter of any SEO agency.
 Understanding the many factors that determine what keywords to target is a huge part of any SEO strategy and it’s arguably the biggest factor affecting how much money you can generate from organic search.
 If you’re blindly aiming for keywords that you haven’t analysed, there’s a big chance you’re throwing away precious time and resource.

 The keywords that you choose to target will determine what type of traffic you get.
 SEO is important for almost all websites, but for it to be truly worth the investment, you need to distinguish what words and phrases that your target audience will be looking for.
 By using keywords to your advantage, you can rank higher on search engines and beat the competition.

-There are many different types of keywords but the most common are Short-tail and Long-tail.
+Keywords are differentiated as either short-tail and long-tail.
 As the name implies, short-tail keywords are short and are usually made up of three words or less such as “Nike trainers”.
 Short-tail keywords are the most effective at generating visitors to your website, but they are also highly competitive.
-With enough patience, hard work, and correct approach, it is possible to rank for these keywords.

-Long-tail keywords are more descriptive and allow you to target your audience more accurately, such as “used Nike trainers for sale”.
-As long-tail keywords are more specific, it is more difficult to reach a larger audience, but these keywords usually attract visitors who are looking for your specific product or service and are therefore more likely to buy.
+Long-tail keywords are more descriptive and allow you to target your audience more accurately, such as “used blue Nike trainers for sale”.
+As long-tail keywords are more specific, they have a lower number of searches, but are often easier to compete for.
+As well as this, these keywords usually attract visitors who are further down the sales funnel, looking for a more specific product or service that they’ve researched, and this often means they’re more likely to buy.

-Keyword research should be an ongoing effort in order to keep up to date with the everchanging algorithms Google uses to rank sites.
+Keyword research should be the basis of your content plans and an ongoing practice to keep up to date with the everchanging algorithms Google uses to rank sites.
 Doing this regularly will keep you updated with the most popular topics, phrases, and content that your audience is searching for.
-From this research, you will be able to identify what content and keywords you can use for the future to be able to rank higher than your competitors.
+From this research, you will be able to identify what content and keywords you can use for the future to be able to outrank your competitors.

 How to do keyword research